jordanoboyle/jordanoboyle/README.md

 - 👋 Hi, I’m @joboyle89
-- 👀 I’m interested in Python, Ruby, and JS.
-Also, former professional chef.
+- 👀 I’m interested in....not sure what this section is about.
+Want to know what I have done with my life so far, just ask! :-) Always willing to talk about hobbies and past life, also always willing to talking about programming.
+Your pick on the question.
-- 🌱 I’m currently processing Python and Ruby.
+- 🌱 I’m currently processing Ruby and Python.
-- 💞️ I’m looking to collaborate on potentially anything that someone would like to teach me related to Python at the moment.
+- 💞️
-- 📫 How to reach me: you can reach me at both jmcmgaming89@gmail.com and jmcmcode@gmail.com (latter for projects, or help I might need)
+- 📫 How to reach me: you can reach me at jmcmcode@gmail.com for most professional and collaborative needs. jmcmgaming89@gmail.com is another way to reach me for more casual purposes.

 <!---
 joboyle89/joboyle89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.